Prometric DHA HAAD Mock test 4

 11.

-A client is admitted with a diagnosis of chronic adrenal insufficiency.
-When assigning a room, which roommate should be avoided because of the newly admitted client’s condition?
+A client is admitted with chronic adrenal insufficiency (Addison’s disease).
+When assigning a hospital room, which type of roommate should the nurse avoid to protect the newly admitted client?

 12.